 - The procedures for investigating school-based bullying must include the principal/designee and or investigative designee, in the case of student-to-student bullying. - The investigator may not be the accused or the alleged victim. - The principal/designee or appropriate KIPP administrator shall begin a thorough investigation with the alleged victim and accused within two (2) school days of receiving notification of complaint.
 The principal/designee/administrator must immediately notify parents/guardians of both the victim and the alleged perpetrator of an act of bullying or harassment within two (2) school days of a filed complaint. - During the investigation, the principal/designee or appropriate administrator may take any action necessary to protect the complainant, alleged victim, other students, or employees consistent with the requirements of applicable regulations and statutes. - Documented interviews of the alleged victim, alleged perpetrator, and witnesses are conducted privately, separately, and are confidential.
-Each individual will initially be interviewed separately and only with permission of victim and family will the alleged perpetrator and victim be interviewed together. - At no time during the investigation will the name of the complainant be revealed by the investigator without permission of the complainant or the complainant's family or if the complainant's safety is jeopardized. - In general, student complainants and/or alleged victims will continue attendance at the same school and pursue their studies as directed while the investigation is conducted and the complaint is pending resolutions.
+Each individual will initially be interviewed separately and only with permission of victim and family will the alleged perpetrator and victim be interviewed together. - To the extent possible, the name of the complainant will remain confidential during the investigation. - In general, student complainants and/or alleged victims will continue attendance at the same school and pursue their studies as directed while the investigation is conducted and the complaint is pending resolutions.
 In the event a valid court order conflicts with this policy, the order of the court will prevail. - During the investigation where a KIPP employee is accused, the principal/designee/administrator may recommend to Human Resources any action necessary to protect the complainant, the alleged victim, or other students or employees.
 Examples of this could include: removal of student from the classroom, leave of absence while under investigation, etc. - Within ten (10) school days of the notification as to the filing of the complaint, there shall be a written decision on the Bullying Tracking and Investigation Chart by the principal/investigative designee/administrator.